 SLC is the sector leader in developing national guidance and supporting national projects and programmes.
 This is underpinned by a commitment to share our intellectual property widely with the sector to promote shared learning and innovation.

-Duncan Wood-Allum, Managing Director- SLC who led SLC’s work on the SOPG said: “The SOPG, when applied appropriately, is a powerful framework of support for local authorities.
+Duncan Wood-Allum, Managing Director, SLC who led SLC’s work on the SOPG said: “The SOPG, when applied appropriately, is a powerful framework of support for local authorities.
 It helps ensure an optimal but pragmatic approach to strategically plan and secure investment in services, so they have maximum impact on local strategic outcomes.”

-David Rushton, Director – SLC who led SLC’s work on the LSDG said, “The LSDG has been developed to simplify and demystify partnering for the public sector and their operational partners.
-It is management model neutral and has been written to take account of the impact of COVID-19.
+Anna Dalton, Director, SLC said, “The LSDG has been developed to simplify and demystify partnering for the public sector and their operational partners.
+It is management model neutral so can apply equal to private operators, leisure trusts or local authority trading companies.